nn-andrew/GIF-Maker/README.md

 ## What is GIF Maker?

 GIF Maker is a video-to-GIF converter and editor.
-Select a video from your camera roll and begin editing!
+Select a video from your camera roll and start editing!

 Current features include:
 1. Trimming